tunsheng/RegexScraper/README.md

    sh iterate.sh --win-input --input list.txt
    ```

- Run with Windows Linus Subsystem
+ Run with Windows Linux Subsystem
 =======
   1. Open your linux terminal.
 Go to your directory by typing the following into your terminal.
   ```bash